Underwriters-Laboratories/datalake-api-docs/README.md

 Safety Data Lake is a searchable database that consolidates open source data from multiple safety databases into a single environment.

-Additionally, it also enables users to experience machine learning integrated features, safety marks detection on images and recomendation systems.
+Additionally, it also enables users to experience machine learning integrated features, safety marks detection on images and recommendation systems.

 ## Quick Start: